plugd-in/stain-rs/README.md

 **A compile-time, distributed plugin system for Rust.**

-`stain` allows you to define a trait in one module and "collect" implementations of that trait from anywhere in your dependency graph—without manually registering them in your `main` function.
+`stain` allows you to define a trait in one module and "collect" implementations of that trait from anywhere in your dependency graph—without manually registering them.

 It is built on top of [linkme](https://github.com/dtolnay/linkme) and provides a type-safe, ergonomic layer that handles complex Trait signatures, Generics, and Associated Types (GATs).